 - The Cunningham Formula

-There are a few others as well, not to mention a few “less official” methods that various people have developed on their own based on their own experience (for example, I know Alan Aragon has his own formula for this).
+There are a few others as well, not to mention a few “less official” methods that various people have developed on their own based on their own experience.
 But I’d say that whenever you’re using some kind of calculator, there’s about a 99% chance it’s using one of these equations.

 For me personally, The Harris-Benedict Equation has always been the closest.
 However, I’ve always had WAY above-average calorie needs, so if a specific equation is accurate for me, chances are it’s going to be inaccurate for most other people.